 - Recycle paper, batteries, plastic, aluminum cans, glass, cardboard, building materials, and other recyclable materials.

-- Purchasing products that are reusable or that have less waste packaging.
+- Purchase products that are reusable or that have less waste packaging.

 Read IHS' Recycling Guidance document.
 [PDF - 1.7 MB]